Goose Creek Memorial High School: Mascot and colors

 A selection of students and parents in the anticipated attendance zone for Goose Creek Memorial were in charge of selecting the choice of the school mascot and colors.
 They selected the school mascot and the colors red, black, and silver.

 Athletics

 Goose Creek, upon opening, joined the University Interscholastic League (UIL) 4A school group.
 School officials projected it would be upgraded to rank 5A after population growth occurred.
 By July 1, 2008, the school hired its head coaches.
+In 2024, Goose Creek was upgraded to Rank 6A University Interscholastic League (UIL) after a recent population "boom" in the Baytown-Highlands Area.

 The Goose Creek Memorial Patriots compete in the following sports: